 Prior to joining Norwest, Dror served as executive vice president and Chief Strategy Officer of ECI, which he joined in 2004.
 In this role, he was responsible for ECI’s strategy, mergers and acquisitions, business development, and strategic marketing.
+He also served on the board of Veraz networks.

 Before joining ECI, Dror was CEO of Axonlink, an optical components start-up company.
 Prior to Axonlink, he was President of I-Link, a US-based VoIP service provider which acquired MiBridge, the VoIP software company he founded.